-Some of you might have noticed the “Black and white” option in the “Color” menu; it’s the perfect option to use whenever you are looking for old black and white pictures, for diagrams, graphs, and so on.
+Maybe you have already noticed the “Black and white” option in the “Color” menu.
+It’s the perfect tool for people who are searching for old pictures, diagrams, graphs, and so on.

-Click the small camera picture on the right side of the screen, and then paste the URL of the image that interests you, or simply upload it from your computer.
-The camera icon is always visible if you are within Google’s image search tool, of course.
+Click the small camera icon near the search button, and then either paste the URL of the image that interests you, or upload it from your computer.
+You can also drag and drop your image in Google Images’ window.

-Back to our article topic: don’t forget to explore the “Time” menu option as well; it allows you to see the images that were discovered by Google within the last 24 hours, during the past week or the specified interval.
+The “Time” menu option allows you to see the images that have been discovered by Google within the last 24 hours, during the past week or any other specified interval.

 It’s a tool that will come in handy whenever you want to find fresh photos, which have been published within the last 24 hours, for example.

 However, the main strength of the “Time” tool is its ability of finding images that have been published on a specific date.
 Here’s how we should use “Custom range…” to search for pictures of Michael Jackson that were posted on the web on the 25th of June, 2009.